Beckn-One/DEG/outputs/10_Conceptual_Refactor_Proposal.md

 - `offerAttributes` in Beckn `Offer` objects
 - Published in catalogues by providers (CPOs, aggregators, etc.)
 - Selected by participants (EV users, prosumers, etc.)

+**Note**:
+- Either `contract` (full EnergyContract definition) or `contractSummary` can be included in EnergyOffer
+- **EnergyContract can also slot directly into `offerAttributes`** (alternative to EnergyOffer)
+- Including the full contract allows participants to see all contract terms during discovery without additional lookups

 ---